petiaccja/Mathter/README.md

 Mathter is **header-only**, you only need to add the Mathter folder to your include path.
 You will **need a C++17 compliant compiler** to use the library.
 Builds on Clang5, GCC7 and MSVC 2017.

+Contribution
+---
+First of all, please just go ahead and use the code.
+It took a lot of time to write and the more people use it the more it was worth.

+**Report bugs**: This library powers my game engine, so it is very much usable.
+Despite that, the code is fresh, so it is not bug-free.
+If you find anything, **file an issue** on GitHub or **make a PR**.

+**Request features**: Something is still annoying in the syntax?
+Something still missing? **File an issue**.

+**Contribute code**: Why not add another matrix decomposition?
+You only need a new file in the Decompositions folder and use the existing ones as templates.
+Why not add support for more vectorization?
+You only have to add extra code to the SIMD folder, the organization is straight-forward.
+Is that very important transform missing?
+Look no further than the Transforms folder.
+If you are feeling codey, just **make a pull-request**.

 License
 ---
 This code is distrubuted under **The Unlicense**.
 (I may change it MIT or something, but it will always be just as permissive.)